Clueliss/garrysmod-docker/README.md

 ## Features

-* Run a server under a linux non-root user
+* Run a server under linux as any user
 * Run a server under an anonymous steam user
 * Run server commands normally
 * Installed CSS content
-* Check and update server automatically
 * Production and development build

 ## Documentation